All comparisons

 Yes.
 Easy Takeoffs uses the same digital measurement approach as Bluebeam Revu: you calibrate a known scale on the drawing, then the software calculates real-world dimensions from your on-screen measurements.
 The math is identical regardless of the tool.
 Bluebeam does not have a proprietary measurement algorithm that makes it more accurate.
 Accuracy depends on drawing quality and scale calibration.
 Our users measure everything from residential remodels to multi-story commercial buildings and submit bids based on those measurements.

-Easy Takeoffs has automatic scale detection that reads scale notations directly from PDF metadata, a clean interface focused entirely on takeoffs, snap to drawing geometry for precise vertex placement, live group totals across square feet, linear feet, count, perimeter, volume, and wall area, 41 built-in material templates with a custom formula editor and waste factors, a community library where contractors share trade-specific templates, automatic cloud auto-save with conflict detection across tabs, full cross-platform support including Mac and iPad with Apple Pencil, read-only share links anyone can open without an account, and a price built to undercut every Bluebeam tier.
+Easy Takeoffs has automatic scale detection that reads scale notations directly from the drawing (and AI that reads the scale on scanned sheets), AI page naming that labels every sheet by its number and title, a clean interface focused entirely on takeoffs, snap to drawing geometry for precise vertex placement, live group totals across square feet, linear feet, count, perimeter, volume, and wall area, 41 built-in material templates with a custom formula editor and waste factors, a community library where contractors share trade-specific templates, automatic cloud auto-save with conflict detection across tabs, full cross-platform support including Mac and iPad with Apple Pencil, read-only share links anyone can open without an account, and a price that undercuts Bluebeam Complete, the tier that handles takeoffs.
 Bluebeam has broader PDF editing, Studio Sessions, document comparison, and batch processing that Easy Takeoffs does not.

 For the core takeoff workflow, yes.
 Easy Takeoffs supports linear and polyline measurements, four area shapes (polygon, rectangle, circle, freehand), count with five symbol shapes, and angle measurement.
-Scale calibration covers auto-detection from PDF metadata, manual entry from a library of architectural, engineering, and metric presets, and draw-to-set calibration.
+Scale calibration covers auto-detection from the printed scale, an AI fallback that reads scanned sheets, manual entry from a library of architectural, engineering, and metric presets, and draw-to-set calibration.
 Multiple scales per document with per-page assignment are supported.
 Measurements organize into color-coded groups with sub-groups, opacity, and lock controls.
 Annotations cover text, arrows, rectangles, ellipses, clouds, freehand, highlighters, and stamps.
 Export goes to annotated PDF and CSV with material totals included.
 The features Bluebeam has that Easy Takeoffs does not are outside the takeoff workflow: PDF editing, Studio Sessions, batch processing, and document comparison.

 Easy Takeoffs competes with Bluebeam specifically in the construction takeoff space.
 Bluebeam is a broader PDF platform; Easy Takeoffs is a focused takeoff tool.
 For contractors whose primary use of Bluebeam is measuring construction drawings, Easy Takeoffs is the cheapest and simplest direct alternative.
 For teams that rely on Bluebeam's PDF editing and collaboration features beyond takeoffs, the two tools serve different purposes.

 Bluebeam Max is a new AI-powered tier announced for 2026 that adds artificial intelligence features to the Bluebeam platform.
 It sits above the existing Basics ($260/year), Core ($330/year), and Complete ($440/year) tiers.
 Pricing has not been confirmed, but after the 10% increase across all tiers in June 2024, Max is widely expected to push the top-end price well above $440 per user per year.
 For contractors who use Bluebeam primarily for takeoffs, this adds another cost tier on top of features most takeoff users never touch.
-Easy Takeoffs delivers the core takeoff workflow for far less than any Bluebeam tier, with no AI upsell.
+Easy Takeoffs delivers the core takeoff workflow for less than Bluebeam Complete, and its AI page naming and scale detection are included rather than sold as a separate tier.
 If your need is measuring construction drawings accurately, you do not need to pay for Bluebeam Max.

 Bluebeam does not have material calculation templates or assemblies.
 It is a PDF markup tool, not a takeoff tool with material estimation.
 Easy Takeoffs ships with 41 built-in material templates spanning concrete, framing, drywall, roofing, siding, flooring, paint, plumbing, electrical, HVAC, and site work.
 Apply a template to a measurement and it calculates quantities with waste factors built in: drywall sheets, joint compound, paint gallons, concrete cubic yards, anything that follows from your measurements.
 The community library lets you browse and download templates other contractors have shared.
 The custom formula editor uses Excel-compatible syntax so you can build your own calculations with rounding modes, conditional logic, and per-item waste percentages.

-Upload your first PDF plan set, set the scale, and pull accurate quantities before lunch.
-No credit card.
-No commitment.
-No per seat fees.
+Upload your first PDF plan set, set the scale, and pull accurate quantities before lunch. $39 a month after the trial, less than every dedicated competitor.